Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 so the user can view it.
 This cycle of request and response is how the client and server are linked together in a web application.

-### Source Control and versioning

-The solutions presented in this chapter are the best practices and patterns of all those tried in various versions throughout the lifecycles of the systems defines in section 1.2.
+![Graphical user interface, text, application Description automatically generated](./images/thesis/media/image7.png){width="4.080948162729658in" height="2.5342760279965004in"}

-## Development Environment
+## Project Management

+under the headings of (i) sub-topic 1 (cf. 1.1.0), and (ii) sub-topic 2 (cf. 1.1.1)

+### Weekly Meetings

 This chapter will begin by outlining the (cf. 1.1) for the purpose of writing a Report for a Project and outlining paragraphs.

+### Source code management (SCM)

+### Code Style Guide

+### Collaboration Tools

+#### GitHub

+#### Microsoft Office Online

+This chapter will begin by outlining the (cf. 1.1) for the purpose of writing a Report for a Project and outlining paragraphs.

+## Source Control and versioning

+For source control and versioning, GitHub was utilized to manage the codebase for the project.
+GitHub was chosen because of prior experience using it during other studies, and it provided a reliable platform for version control and collaboration with the supervisor.

+To keep the code organized and easily manageable, the repository was organised into different branches for each week of development.
+This allowed for easy upkeep and to keep track of changes made during each week and easily roll back to previous versions if needed.

+Additionally, the supervisor was added as a collaborator on the repository, allowing him to view the progress and provide feedback on the code and documents.
+This facilitated effective communication and ensured that the project was aligned with the objectives.

+One significant advantage of using GitHub was that it provided a safe and secure backup of the code.
+In the event of file corruption, it would be possible to pull down the last push request and continue the work without losing progress.

+Overall, the use of GitHub as a source control and versioning tool allowed for effective management of the development of the Perfect Parking project, collaborate with the supervisor, and ensure the safety and integrity of the codebase.

 ## Tools Used

+Tools:

-The following tools were used in the development of this project: VS code, a code editor that provides an excellent development environment;
+-   VS Code, a code editor that provides an excellent development environment.

-Django Python web framework, which allowed for rapid development of the project and easy maintenance, Anaconda, a package management and deployment tool that made it easy to install and manage required libraries and dependencies, OpenCV, an open source computer vision and machine learning software library, which was used for image processing and analysis, GitHub, a code repository that allowed for version control and collaboration with my supervisor, Microsoft Word, which was used to write the thesis, and Canva, a graphic design platform used to create the project poster.
-These tools were chosen for their reliability, ease of use, and suitability for the project requirements.
-By utilizing these tools, the project was able to be completed more efficiently, with greater accuracy and precision.
+-   Anaconda, a package management, and deployment tool that made it easy to install and manage required libraries and dependencies.

+-   GitHub, a code repository that allowed for version control and collaboration with my supervisor.

+-   Microsoft Word, which was used to write the thesis.

+-   Canva, a graphic design platform used to create the project poster.

+Languages and Frameworks:

+-   Django Python web framework, which allowed for rapid development of the project and easy maintenance.

+-   OpenCV, an open-source computer vision and machine learning software library, which was used for image processing and analysis

+By utilizing these tools, languages, and frameworks, the project was able to be completed more efficiently, with greater accuracy and precision.

 ## Django Rest API